wenewzhang/mixin_labs-php-bot/README2.md

 }

 ```
-Call MixinSDK to transfer the coin to user.
+Call MixinSDK to transfer the Bitcoin to user.

 A full code is [here](https://github.com/wenewzhang/mixin_labs-php-bot/blob/master/app.php)